 Demand for durable goods dropped 4 percent in June, the biggest setback since an 18.4 percent drop in August 2014, the Commerce Department reported Wednesday.
-Excluding the volatile transportation area, orders would have still been down but by a smaller 0.5 percent.

 June's result was led by a 58.8 percent plunge in orders for commercial aircraft.
+Outside of transportation, orders were down 0.5 percent.

 Demand in a closely watched category that serves as a proxy for business investment plans edged up a slight 0.2 percent after two months of declines.
 This category has shown monthly increases only three times so this year.
 Orders in the investment category through the first half of this year are down 3.8 percent compared to the same period a year ago.